 Cyber resiliency for hybrid IT

-When mitigating risks in a cloud environment, maintaining visibility into the flow of data and other information across all layers is critical, keeping in mind possible gaps like unnecessary services, vulnerable APIs and deficiencies in backup and disaster recovery solutions.
+When mitigating risks in a cloud environment, maintaining visibility into the flow of data and other information across all layers is critical, keeping in mind possible gaps like unnecessary services, vulnerable APIs and deficiencies in backup and disaster recovery (DR) solutions.